Ear Plugs vs. Ear Muffs: What Works Best?

 According to OSHA, the permissible exposure limit (PEL) is 90 A-weighted decibels (dBA) over an 8-hour work shift.
 For every five dBA increase above that, the safe exposure time is cut in half.

-Earplugs and earmuffs are two common options for protecting against harmful noise.
+Earplugs and earmuffs are two common options for hearing loss prevention.
 Understanding the difference between earplugs and earmuffs is key to choosing the best option for your team.

 OSHA Noise Exposure Limits and the Importance of Protection